Emsworth, some Miscellaneous Additional History

 would be wholly of timber beams in a district where wood was

 so plentiful and stone so scarce.
-Margaret of Salisbury is the

 first person of whom we hear definitely as having an